Tamarind Institute: Impact

 Tamarind can be credited with single-handedly reviving the medium of lithography in the US, both insofar as they made the medium "respectable" and viable and also in that their dedicated research led to technical and economic breakthroughs with a visible impact on lithography in particular and printmaking in general; e.g., lightfast inks, durable and consistent printmaking paper, precise registration systems, aluminum plate printing, and lightweight, large diameter rollers are but a few important aspects of printmaking which either originated at or were refined by Tamarind.
 The workshop also established several now-customary procedures for editioned prints, such as precisely recording and documenting every edition, and affixing both a workshop chop and a printer's chop to each proof or impression in recognition of the printer's important role.

+In 2025, the Museum of Modern Art in New York, to coincide with a retrospective showing of the work of Ruth Asawa, published Ruth Asawa: The Tamarind Prints, a study of prints Asawa made at the Tamarind Institute in 1965.

 Artists

 Below is a partial list of some of the many artists who have created editions at Tamarind: